 Each child in foster care is appointed an attorney or lawyer guardian ad litem (LGAL).
 This person is appointed in order to advocate for the child’s best interest.
 The LGAL is an attorney and is required to complete an investigation separate from the foster care worker to determine what is in the best interest of the child.
 They will meet with the child and find out the child’s wishes before court hearings and advocate for the best interest of the child in the courtroom.

 The Foster Care Review Board is comprised of volunteers that meet once a month in order to review both randomly selected and requested cases of children who are currently in the foster care system.
 The Board reviews each case and provides its findings and recommendations to the court, the local Department of Health and Human Services (DHHS) office, other contract agencies, and to other parties directly involved in the case.
 When a foster parent objects to a change or a proposed change in placement, they can appeal and request a Foster Care Review Board hearing.
 More information about the Foster Care Review Board can be found here.

 The Office of Children’s Ombudsman (OCO) is an independent agency that investigates complaints concerning children who are under the supervision of the Department of Health and Human Services (DHHS) or its private contracted agencies.
-The OCO investigates complaints about children involved in the child welfare system to determine whether the decisions and actions made by DHS and/or a private agency are in compliance with the laws, rules, and DHS policies and in the best interest of the child.
+The OCO investigates complaints about children involved in the child welfare system to determine whether the decisions and actions made by MDHHS and/or a private agency are in compliance with the laws, rules, and MDHHS policies and in the best interest of the child.
 As a general rule, the KCRC encourages you to try to settle any grievances and attempt to work out any issues with your caseworker first.
 If your caseworker is unable to provide you with the proper assistance, it may be appropriate to take further action.
 To learn more about the Office of Children’s Ombudsman, visit the OCO website.